bzon/jenkinsGitlabDevopsTutorial/README.md

 We are using a snapshot repository because we are building a snapshot version.
 See your root pom.xml and the version is configured as `<version>1.0-SNAPSHOT</version>` and a release version is something like `<version>1.0.1</version>`.

 For release versions, the `altDeploymentRepository` property should be something like, `nexus-release::default::http://52.15.197.136:8081/nexus/content/repositories/releases/`

+__Downloading binaries from Nexus__:

+The result of the above configuration is the snapshot will be deployed in Nexus Snapshot repository and can be browse via url http://52.15.197.136:8081/nexus/content/repositories/snapshots/.

 ## Update the PetClinicBuild Pipeline Jenkins Job to run Maven Deploy to Nexus